aglavic/plotpy/README.txt

-      Release Notes for the plotting script collection Version 0.6 Please report bugs to a.glavic@fz-juelich.de
+      Release Notes for the plotting script collection Version 0.6a3 Please report bugs and feature requests to http://atzes.homeip.net/plotwiki/tiki-forums.php

 Content: